sriseborough/testcafe-coffeebean/README.md

 # TestCafe Coffee Bean
 Coffee Bean is a simple template for DevExpress' TestCafe tool.
-There are 2 page objece models to choose from, one more simple than the other depending on the complexity of your project.
+There are 2 page object models to choose from, one more simple than the other depending on the complexity of your project.

 # Getting Started
 ## Installation